adrianlungu/OpenCore-GA-H87-D3H/README.md

 - [x] GPU / Nvidia Web Drivers
 - [x] Bootcamp
 - [x] Sleep
-- [ ] Audio - Not sure - I use a USB Audio Card
+- [ ] Audio - Not sure - I use an USB Audio Card

 ## How can I use this ?